sjpcp5/obsidian_notes/Technical/Why Rust?.md

 It's a good time to learn Rust because big companies are investing in Rust's future.

-Its starting to make its way into tech industry powerhouse like Microsoft, Amazon, Discord, Facebook, and Dropbox, to name a few
+Its starting to make its way into tech industry powerhouse like Microsoft, Amazon, Discord, Facebook, and Dropbox, to name a few.